Liquids generally have lower density as compared to solids. But you must have observed that ice floats on water. Find out why.

 Usually solids have higher densities than liquids, and hence the solids sink in liquids.

-But ice, even though a solid, floats in water (a liquid)
+- But ice , even though a solid, floats in water because it is less dense

-This is because when water freezes into ice, it has space in it which contains air.
+Ice is less dense because when water freezes into ice, it has space in it which contains air.

 Whereas water does not have any such space in it.